opengeospatial/ogc-feat-geo-json/README.md

 OGC Features and Geometries JSON will

 * include the ability to use Coordinate Reference Systems (CRSs) other than WGS84
-* follow the https://portal.opengeospatial.org/files/?artifact_id=76024[OGC Axis Order Policy] when CRSs other than WGS84 are used,
+* follow the https://portal.opengeospatial.org/files/?artifact_id=76024[OGC Axis Order Policy],
 * allow the use of non-Euclidean metrics, in particular ellipsoidal metrics,
 * support solids and multi-solids as geometry types, and
 * provide guidance on how to represent feature properties, e.g., including temporal properties.